freakingfred/heal_assignments/healing-assignments.md

 3. Keep strong Chain Healers (Foldedmango, Skylinez) with melee groups
 4. Adjust Ahintokos's responsibilities based on performance
 5. Always maintain at least 2 healers per position for Shazzrah

+## Updated General Notes
+1. Alyssaabethh remains primary MT healer - consistently highest parsing healer
+2. Skylinez and Foldedmango should focus on group healing where Chain Heal is most effective
+3. Solvyn removed from some Shazzrah healing due to lower performance there
+4. Adjusted Garr healing to account for Foldedmango's lower performance on that fight
+5. Kept Strezz in flexible roles where their consistent performance is valuable
+6. Positioned Deathisper and Dugrisarg in more supported roles
+7. Maintained Ahintokos in HoT-focused assignments until performance data available
+8. Added Shyamalan to more focused single-target healing assignments where they perform better